peer/db/README.md

 interfaces/experience to provide an intuitive, fast, and easy to use search over semantic, structured, and full-text data.
 Its user interface automatically adapts to data and search results and provides relevant filters.
 The goal of the user interface is to allow users without technical knowledge to easily find results they want, without having to write queries.
-The system also allows multiple data sources to be used and merged together.

 Demos: